-While RVs and motor homes are extremely popular at most campsites around the country, there's a very unique community of campers who enjoy a very different form of camping called "truck camping," and many of those folks often find themselves searching in vain for truck camper plans.
+While RVs and motor homes are extremely popular at most campsites around the country, there's a unique community of campers who enjoy a very different form of camping called "truck camping," and many of those folks often find themselves searching in vain for truck camper plans.
 If you're an avid camper or want to start a new DIY project, take a look at how to find camper plans on your own, as well as some of the best ones currently available.

-With a typical pickup truck bed averaging about eight to nine feet long and four feet wide, most people would never think of transforming the bed of a pickup into a recreational vehicle for camping.
-However, if you look at many smaller RVs, you'll find that they are essentially a large pickup with the body extended up and back to take advantage of all of the empty air space behind the driver's cab.
+With a typical pickup truck bed averaging about 8 to 9 feet long and 4 feet wide, most people never think of transforming the bed of a pickup into a recreational vehicle for camping.
+However, if you look at many smaller RVs, you'll find they are essentially a large pickup with the body extended up and back to take advantage of all the empty air space behind the driver's cab.
 Transforming the empty bed space of a truck into a livable area is a very rewarding and worthwhile project.
 The benefits of truck campers are many.

-- Since you are not towing a vehicle, you don't have to worry about the difficulty of backing up or taking sharp turns.
+- Because you are not towing a vehicle, you don't have to worry about the difficulty of backing up or taking sharp turns.

-- Truck campers are very convenient and provide the comforts of home anywhere you are.
-Because of that, they are especially popular among hunters, forest rangers, outdoor enthusiasts and anyone who needs to travel to remote locations that lack hotels.
+- Truck campers are very convenient and provide the comforts of home anywhere you go.
+Because of that, they are especially popular among hunters, forest rangers, outdoor enthusiasts, and anyone who needs to travel to remote locations that lack hotels.

-- Some designs incorporate "legs" which, when extended, holds up the entire unit and allows you to drive your truck around as normal.
+- Some designs incorporate "legs" that, when extended, hold up the entire unit and allow you to drive your truck around as normal.

-- Enjoy the comfort of a bed and the luxury of cooking and even washing facilities while you are nowhere near civilization.
+- Enjoy the comfort of a bed, the luxury of cooking, and even washing facilities while you are away from civilization.

 Using Truck Camper Plans to Build Your Own

-There are dozens of designs that you can choose when you're converting your truck into an RV, but like many do-it-yourself projects, information and precise instructions are very difficult to come by on the Internet.
-You could easily spend an exorbitant amount of money purchasing prefab truck campers from an RV dealer, but the truth is that paying for the cost of materials and doing it yourself will cost only a fraction of what you'd pay for new.
-The only significant investment you'll need to make if you do it yourself is in time, effort and a little bit of elbow grease.
+There are dozens of designs you can choose when you're converting your truck into an RV, but like many do-it-yourself projects, information and precise instructions are very difficult to come by on the Internet.
+You could easily spend an exorbitant amount of money purchasing prefab truck campers from an RV dealer, but the truth is that paying for the cost of materials and doing it yourself will cost only a fraction of what you'd pay for a new truck camper.
+The only significant investment you'll need to make if you do it yourself is in time, effort, and a little elbow grease.

 Free Truck Camper Plans Are Hard to Find

-- Glen-l is well-known for boat building plans.
-However, camper enthusiasts around the 'net have only good things to say about the Glen-l campers section.
-Here, you'll find lots of high quality camper plans for sale.
-However if you click on the "Construction Photos" link at the top of the page you'll discover an entire section of the site that details the full process of constructing the frame.
-The "Interiors" link underneath it provides photos of the inside.
+Glen-l is well-known for boat building plans.
+However, camper enthusiasts around the internet have only good things to say about the Glen-l campers section.
+Here, you'll find lots of high-quality camper plans for sale.
+However if you click on the "Construction Photos" link at the top of the page, you'll discover an entire section of the site that details the full process of constructing the frame.
+The "Interiors" link underneath provides photos of the inside.
 If you are very skilled at building, you could potentially reverse engineer your own design from the photos and descriptions.
 Otherwise, you might consider purchasing one of their plans.
 For example, Glen-l offers plans such as the Bayou for $48, which provides instructions for building a spacious camper that has no overhang and fits on an 8-foot truck bed.

-HomeBuilt Truck Camper is a detailed blog by Dan Rogers, which details the entire process of building his own camper from one of the Glen-L plans.
+HomeBuilt Truck Camper is a detailed blog by Dan Rogers, which explores the entire process of building his own camper from one of the Glen-l plans.
 In this blog he provides a great bundle of photos from his project, detailed descriptions of what he did to complete it, and at the end of the blog series he even included a complete breakdown of his construction costs.
 If you're planning to build your own camper for your truck, this is a great place to start.
 It will provide you with a visual roadmap of what your camper should look like at the different stages of the build.
 Head to Roger's blog if you're looking for some insider tips on how to make your build go as smoothly as possible.

-Expedition Portal offers a very unique and fun to build "pop-up" style truck camper that has the look and feel of the vintage truck bed campers from decades past.
-Pop-up campers are great because they provide much more space beyond the confines of your truck bed floor area.
+Expedition Portal offers a unique and fun way to build a "pop up" style truck camper that has the look and feel of the vintage truck bed campers from decades past.
+Pop up campers are great because they provide much more space beyond the confines of your truck bed floor area.
 Keep in mind that these plans aren't as optimized for beginner builders, due in large part to the instruction's vintage feel.
 Therefore, you shouldn't start with this camper plan unless you've got some experience with following crowded designer notes.

 Websites to Buy Camper Plans for Your Truck

 If the information provided at the free sites just isn't enough, you might want to consider buying affordable plans from the many websites that offer them.
-With paid plans, you receive very detailed instructions, photos of each step, construction materials list and more.
-If you want to ensure that your project doesn't fail, buying a plan is definitely the way to go.
-The following websites offer excellent plans for hobbyists, from the amateur carpenters to the most experienced builders.
+With paid plans, you receive very detailed instructions, photos of each step, a construction materials list, and more.
+If you want to ensure your project doesn't fail, buying a plan is definitely the way to go.
+The following websites offer excellent plans for hobbyists, from amateur carpenters to more experienced builders.

-- Butler Projects offers plans for a truck camper that's tailored for first time builders.
-The design is all-wood, high quality and easy to build, although it is also lacking in many of the amenities that other plans usually provide for.
+- Butler Projects offers truck camper plans that are tailored for first-time builders.
+The design is all-wood, high quality, and easy to build, although it is lacking many of the amenities other plans usually provide for.

 The Joy of Building Your Own Camper

-The attraction of the truck camper is the romantic idea that whether you're traveling in the middle of the desert or you're driving through an isolated mountain range, all of the comforts of home are already with you.
-Just pull out some food from your custom cabinets, cook up a warm meal on your built-in camp stove and after your meal, you can sleep warm and dry on your comfortable camper bed.
-No matter where you find yourself during your travels, that's where your home is..
+The attraction of the truck camper is the romantic idea that whether you're traveling in the middle of the desert or driving through an isolated mountain range, all the comforts of home are with you.
+Just pull out some food from your custom cabinets, cook up a warm meal on your built-in camp stove, and sleep warm and dry on your comfortable camper bed.
+No matter where you find yourself during your travels, that's where your home is.